-Students who are withdrawing from school should report to Student Services with a parent or legal guardian three days prior to leaving Enloe Magnet High School.
+Students who are withdrawing/moving from school should report to Student Services with a parent or legal guardian three days prior to leaving Enloe Magnet High School.
 After verification from the student's counselor, the student will report to the Data Manager to receive the appropriate withdrawal form.
 Students must return all textbooks, pay all outstanding debts, obtain the required signatures, and return the completed withdrawal form to the Data Manager before the withdrawal process will be complete.
+Please refer to the Enloe Student Services website for more detailed information.